-- The agency will continue to place and/or distribute advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/); Indeed; the MMB Diversity email distribution list; university and college alumni job boards; Minnesotaworks.net; LinkedIn; the TRA external website; county websites; and internal communications for the agency. - The agency will continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - The agency will continue to participate in job fairs, as time permits.
-The agency will have two Human Resources staff moving forward, so capacity for attending recruitment events may slightly increase from the prior plan period. - The agency will continue to use the EEO tag line on all job postings and advertisements. - The agency will continue to publish recruitment materials and media depicting individuals representing protected groups. - The agency will continue to review/evaluate job postings to eliminate non-inclusive language and revise qualifications that may be creating employment barriers.
+- The agency will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - The agency will continue to consider females, persons with disabilities, and racial or ethnic minorities applicants for all positions for which they qualify. - The agency will continue to participate in job fairs, as time permits. - The agency will establish a presence on the AbilityLinks website to begin targeted recruitment of persons with disabilities, and will further explore additional diversity recruitment opportunities. - The agency will advertise the Connect 700 program to attract qualified persons with disabilities by providing a link to MMB's web site. - The agency will continue to use the EEO tag line on all job postings and advertisements. - The agency will continue to publish recruitment materials and media depicting individuals representing protected groups. - The agency will review/evaluate job postings to eliminate non-inclusive language and may revise qualifications that could be creating employment barriers.